stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/wp-password-generator/readme.txt

 To overwrite the default behavior, simply create a function named `wp_generate_password()` in your theme's functions.php file.
 WordPress will then substitute your theme's `wp_generate_password()` for the default.

+= Can I use WP Password Generator to change existing users' passwords? =

+As of version 2.5 the "Generate Password" button has been added to the profile/user edit pages.

+= Does the plugin work with WordPress Multisite? =

+WordPress Multisite already generates random passwords for new Multisite users so WP Password Generator isn't necessary in Multisite installations.

 == Changelog ==

+= 2.5 =
+* Added password generator to user-edit.php and profile.php at the suggestion of [Dave Griffin](https://github.com/davegriffin) ([#1](https://github.com/stevegrunwell/wp-password-generator/issues/1))
+* Added Spanish translation (corrections/improvements welcome, I translated myself with Google Translate and my two years of high school Spanish).

 = 2.4 =
 * Added i18n support and included the POT file in the plugin files
 * Replaced instances of `bind()` and `delegate()` with jQuery's `on()` method
 * Added instructions for overriding `wp_generate_password()` in the README file
-* Promoted Chris Van Patten (VanPattenMedia) from "special thanks" to a plugin contributer
+* Promoted Chris Van Patten (VanPattenMedia) from "special thanks" to a plugin contributor
 * Plugin repo has been migrated to GitHub: https://github.com/stevegrunwell/wp-password-generator - Trac will only receive named releases (though not much has changed in that respect).

 = 2.3 =